Final Fantasy: Brave Exvius has clear influences from Brave Frontier.

-The music: The Nuvema town theme, the Surfing theme, Route 10 theme, and N's Farewell are all remixes or suspiciously similar to MOTHER 3's songs (respectively: Hinawa's Theme, The Green Train's Fun, Too!, Run, My Dog, Run!, and the Love Theme).
+The music: The Nuvema town theme, the Surfing theme, Route 10 theme, and N's Farewell are all suspiciously similar to songs from Mother 3 (respectively: Hinawa's Theme, The Green Train's Fun, Too!, Run, My Dog, Run!, and the Love Theme).

 The story: The back-story reveals that Unova's two dragons, Reshiram and Zekrom (and probably Kyurem) were once one, and twin heroes formed Unova alongside it.
 However, one twin wanted things to remain natural and the other was in favor of urbanization.
 The dragon then split in two as a result, the older twin forming Reshiram and the younger twin forming Zekrom.
 N and Ghetsis are said to be the decendents of one of these twins.